Katie Boulter

-Katie Boulter (born 1 August 1996) is a British tennis player.

-Boulter, from Woodhouse Eaves, Leicestershire, has won seven singles titles and four doubles titles on the ITF Women's Circuit.
-On 18 February 2019, she reached her best singles ranking of world No. 82.
-On 31 December 2018, she peaked at No. 431 in the WTA doubles rankings.
+Katie Charlotte Boulter (born 1 August 1996) is a British professional tennis player.
+On 4 November 2024, she reached her best singles ranking of world No. 23.
+On 6 January 2025, she peaked at No. 277 in the WTA doubles rankings.
+Boulter has won three singles titles on the WTA Tour as well as seven singles titles and four doubles titles on the ITF Women's Circuit.

 Boulter was ranked the No. 10 junior tennis player in the world in March 2014.
-She is based at the Lawn Tennis Association's National Tennis Centre in Roehampton and is coached by Jeremy Bates, Nigel Sears, and Mark Taylor.
+She is based at the Lawn Tennis Association's National Tennis Centre in Roehampton and was coached by Jeremy Bates, Nigel Sears and Mark Taylor.

-Earliest and personal life
+Early life

+Boulter was born in Woodhouse Eaves, Leicestershire.

-Boulter's mother played tennis at county level and represented Great Britain a few times.
-Boulter herself started playing tennis aged 5, and went on to represent Great Britain three years later, aged 8.
+Boulter started playing tennis aged 5, and went on to represent Great Britain three years later, aged 8.
 She has said that when she was younger, beating her older brother was a motivating factor.
 "We used to practise together at this local court down the road from our house.
 It was the only thing I could eventually beat him in, so that felt great."

 Boulter played the piano before her tennis career began to take precedence.
 She also has an interest in fashion and made an appearance in Vogue magazine in 2018.
-She is a supporter of Leicester City Football Club.

-Boulter is currently in a relationship with Australian tennis player Alex de Minaur.